WenbinFei/wenbinfei.github.io/research_demos/1-porous-media.md

   credit:
   creditlink:

-### Porous media are ubiquitos aroud us
+### Porous media are ubiquitous around us
 Candy, sand, snow and rice are porous media.

 ### My work on porous media
 I am working on porous media at various scale.

-My methodology involves imaging techniques together with serval advanced numerical modelling techniques.
-My project incudes the investigation of effects of multscale features on mechanical, fluid and heat flow.
+My methodology involves imaging techniques together with several advanced numerical modeling techniques.
+My project includes the investigation of effects of multi-scale features on mechanical, fluid and heat flow.